parrondo/mql5-json-api/README.md

 {"status":"DISCONNECTED"}
 ```

 When the terminal reconnects to the market, it sends the last closed candle again.
-So you should update the historical data.
-Make the `action="HISTORY"` request with `fromDate` equal to your last candle timestamp.
+So you should update your historical data.
+Make the `action="HISTORY"` request with `fromDate` equal to your last candle timestamp before disconnect.

 `OnTradeTransaction` function is called when the trade transaction event occurs. `Streaming socket` sends `TRADE_TRANSACTION_REQUEST` data every time it happens.
 Try to create and modify orders in the MQL5 terminal manually and check the expert logging tab for better understanding.
 Also see [MQL5 docs](https://www.mql5.com/en/docs/event_handlers/ontradetransaction).